2017 BMW 750i xDrive – Review

-With a 4.4L twin turbo engine, this BMW 750i, bolsters 445 horsepower.
-The sound transmitting from the exhaust is demonstrates the sheer power behind this machine with an appropriate luxury sound level inside the vehicle.
+With a 4.4L twin turbo engine, this BMW 750i bolsters 445 horsepower.
+The sound transmitting from the exhaust demonstrates the sheer power of this machine with the appropriate luxury sound level inside the vehicle.
 The frame is made from lightweight aluminum, accompanied with carbon fiber accents in the body making this luxury sedan incredibly light.
-These innovations are said to reduce CO2 emissions by 25%.
-Fuel efficiency is decent, using the stop and start feature, the BMW 750i has a fuel rating of 14.7/100km City and 9.7/100km Highway.
-Air vents and the radiator grille automatically controls the air flow to the engine bay as well as providing aerodynamics and efficiency.
+These innovations will reduce your co2 emissions by 25%.
+Fuel efficiency is decent, using the stop and start feature; the BMW 750i has a fuel rating of 14.7/100km City and 9.7.
+Air vents and radiator grille automatically controls the air flow to the engine bay as well as providing aerodynamics and efficiency.

 The overall drive of this vehicle was fantastic.
 It does, however, have a minor jerk when pushing the gas to take off, however, resulting in a lag.
-The BMW 750i has a new innovative engineering with the suspension adjustments.
-It contains a new adaptive mode that dynamically shifts looseness suspension as you are driving which is the mode I recommend.
-By default it drives in the comfort setting, giving it a balloon type feel.
+The BMW 750i has new innovative engineering with the suspension adjustments.
+It contains a new adaptive mode that dynamically shifts looseness suspension as you are driving which I recommend should be the default.
+By default it drives in a comfort setting, giving it a balloon type feel.
 Overall though it is a technically advanced vehicle with a list of features longer than a Donald Trump’s bizarre tweeting record.
 (Maybe not.)
-My only critique on the vehicle would be the lack of innovation to the exterior of the vehicle.
+My only critique of the vehicle would be the lack of innovation to the exterior of the vehicle.
 I can understand keeping the classic BMW look, but maybe something with the grill or rear to have slick appearance would be good.
 Never the less, it’s an inventive piece of German engineering well worth the sticker price, or a test drive if you aren’t high class.

 - Monumental list of interior features